ingleankita/pythondsa/README.md

 # pythondsa
-Practice Data Structures and Algorithms in Python.
+Data Structures and Algorithms in Python.

 ## Data Structures